Maine Economic Recovery Grant Program - PHASE 2

-- Develop a Business Continuity Plan: Here are two useful guides Business Continuity Plan 1 or Business Continuity Plan 2
+- Develop a Business Continuity Plan: Here are two useful guides Business Continuity Plan 1

 - Disaster Recovery Plans: Many Maine MEP clients have disaster recovery plans associated with their ISO certification.
 Please make sure to revisit and update these plans as necessary.

 - IT System preparedness and plans for remote working may be necessary

 - Review your insurance coverage to understand scenarios where you are covered, and potential holes in coverage

 - Review local and national financial resources.

 Maine MEP is working with local hospitals, The University of Maine, Manufacturers Association of Maine, PTAC, DECD and others to coordinate manufacturing of the medical equipment our hospitals will need to combat COVID-19 in Maine.

 If you are interested in being added to the list of manufacturers who are able to help please contact us at email@example.com.

 Small Businesses: Steps to Take During COVID-19